Fannon/search-bookmarks-history-and-tabs/README.md

 }
 ```

-If you only want excact search matches, or have search performance issues,
+If you prefer excact search matches or the better performance,
-you can use the precise search instead of the fuzzy search:
+consider using the precise search instead of the fuzzy search:

 ```json5
 // Make search non-fuzzy